Slackadays/Clipboard/README.md

     </a>
 </p>

-The Clipboard project is a _seriously_ easy-to-use terminal clipboard manager with tons of useful features and _gorgeous_ eye candy.
+The Clipboard project is a _seriously_ easy-to-use clipboard manager with tons of useful features and _gorgeous_ eye candy.

 That's nice, but we did even better.